← Back to .knowledge

 // concrete example

-A task that should not trust raw retrieval
+A task that needs more than retrieval

 A user asks an agent to change authentication behavior.
 RAG may retrieve an old architecture note and a current middleware file.